Stable image reconstruction using total variation minimization: Introduction

-The isotropic and anisotropic induced total variation norms are thus equivalent up to a factor of $\sqrt{2}$.
-We emphasize here that our method applies to both anisotropic and isotropic total variation.
-However, we will consider only the anisotropic case for simplicity because the treatment of the isotropic case is analogous.
+The isotropic and anisotropic induced total variation seminorms are thus equivalent up to a factor of $\sqrt{2}$.
+While we will write all results in terms of the anisotropic total variation seminorm, our results also extend to the isotropic version, see \cite{NW12:TV3} for more details.